-Due to the rapidly evolving nature of the COVID-19 pandemic outbreak, a considerable amount of uncertainty remains around the impacts of this event.
-In this regard, EIL continues to monitor closely the current situation to assess the impact COVID-19 could have on both its customers, employees, distribution partners and the Company's business plans.
-COVID-19 is likely to cause some short-term disruption to EIL's business, reduce growth expectations in the short-term, and causing increased volatility and declines in investment returns.
-However, the Company is sufficiently capitalised to withstand this shock and foresees future growth opportunities as the operating environment improves.
-Furthermore, the Company's pandemic response plan and business continuity measures put in place to contain the impact of COVID-19 is expected to mitigate the impact of the pandemic on EIL's business, its customers and its employees.

-The safety of EIL's employees, suppliers, customers and distribution partners is the Company's priority and ensures to continue to provide the best possible insurance products and efficient service to customers.
-Following recommendations by the Maltese government authorities, EIL decided to work behind closed doors and in order to reduce the risk of spread of COVID-19 among employees, a number of employees are also working from home.
+It is expected that in the medium-term, COVID-19 is likely to reduce growth expectations and increase volatility in investment returns.
+However, the Company is sufficiently capitalised to withstand such shock and foresees future growth opportunities as the operating environment improves.
+Furthermore, the Company's pandemic response plan and business continuity measures put in place to contain the impact of COVID-19 were successful in mitigating the impact of the pandemic on EIL's business, its customers and its employees.
+The safety of EIL's employees, suppliers, customers and distribution partners, together with ensuring to continue to provide the best possible insurance products and efficient service to customers, remains the Company's priority.

-EIL will continue to closely monitor the COVID-19 situation in Malta to assess the potential impact and will respond to the changing external environment to ensure that the business is in a position to continue to provide the insurance products and services to our customers and distribution partners while also protecting EIL's financial position during this outbreak.
-Based on the information available at the end of March, the Board believes that the impact that the pandemic outbreak has on the Company is being managed effectively and EIL can effectively withstand its effects.
-As a result, the Company continues to maintain strong solvency levels and expects to continue to be compliant with the regulatory Solvency Capital Requirement.
+EIL will continue to closely monitor the COVID-19 situation in Malta to assess the potential impact in the longer term and will continue to respond to the changing external environment to ensure that the business is in a position to continue to provide the insurance products and services to its customers and distribution partners while also protecting EIL's financial position during the pandemic.
+The Company continues to maintain strong solvency levels and expects to continue to be compliant with the regulatory Solvency Capital Requirement.
 In addition, the Company has in place a comprehensive reinsurance programme placed with leading international reinsurers, the majority of which are rated 'AA', and which significantly mitigates the potential exposure on COVID-19 risks.